-The Crooze team have compiled the ultimate guide to buying the best ebikes - including electric folding bikes, e-mountain bikes, commuter e-bikes, and road ebikes.
+The Crooze team have compiled the ultimate guide to buying the best ebikes - including electric folding bikes, city bikes, e-mountain bikes, commuter e-bikes, and road ebikes.
 Our 2021 Ebike Buying Guide includes all the buying information you need to make an informed decision on the best ebike for you.

 What is an Ebike Under Australian Law?

 In Australia an electric bike is defined by the Australian Vehicle Standards as a bicycle that has an auxiliary motor with a maximum power output not exceeding 250 watts without consideration for speed limits or pedal sensors.

 Australian ebikes can be divided into two categories:

 1. Power Assisted Pedal Cycles (200 watts maximum)

 2. EN15194 Certified Power Assisted Pedal Cycle (Pedelac, 250 watts maximum)

 * Non EN15194 certified ebikes must not exceed 200 watts and the motor must be capped at 25km/h.

 * Certified pedelec ebike output must not exceed 250 watts and the motor must be capped at 25km/h.